emx34/doofus/README.md

 (4) - DOOFUS GAME STANDALONE ADLIB MUSIC PLAYER "The Bone Shaker Architect" Engine --- TBSAplay.exe 0.4beta

-█ Tested with DOSBOX , DOSBox Staging , DOSBOX-X (!)
+█ Tested with DOSBOX(OK) , DOSBox Staging(OK) , DOSBOX-X(!):There's a timing synchronization problem in DOSBOX-X
-(!): There's a timing synchronization problem in >>> DOSBOX-X Maybe something is missing in the emulation settings ?
+Maybe something is missing in the emulation settings in DOSBOX-X?
 There are stutters(some kind echo problem) in the OPL player sound, but there's no problem with the original DOSBOX and DOSBOX-Staging , they work normally.

 Original classic DOSBOX ->> change/modify-settings ->> dosbox-0.74.conf